SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 This target is interpreted to include research about productivity and income of small-scale food producers (terrestrial and aquatic).
 Specific ways to improve this are mentioned (securing access, rights, and opportunities for non-farm employment/value addition), so these are included too.

 This query consists of 1 phrase.
-The basic structure is *productivity/access etc. + small-scale food producers*
+The elements of the phrase are: *productivity/access etc. + small-scale food producers*

  For the *small-scale food prodcer terms*, `small scale`+ `farm*` will cover types of farming in two words e.g. forest farming.
-The phrase may seem complex, but adding the specific types of crops with `production` etc. adds around 300 results over the last 5 years.
 Types of farming system were expanded using MeSH (NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
 Specific types of crops and livestock were further expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f2)</a>).
 For crops, those listed as major crops or "important food crops" are included, while oil crops were excluded (not being food).
-Some specific types are covered by generic terms: e.g. Root crops are covered by `crops`, and terms such as `farm*` will cover types of farming in two words e.g. forest farms, family farms, fish farming.
+Some specific types are covered by generic terms: e.g. "Root crops" are covered by `crops`, and terms such as `farm*` will cover types of farming in two words e.g. forest farms, family farms, fish farming.

  In the *productivity/access etc. terms*:
  - `intensification` implies increasing production, but results in some noise when used alone - it can be used in other contexts, and finds many results about the *effects* of agricultural intensification, thus it is combined with other terms which limit it better to works looking at the process itself.